 Hours after the court’s decision, Chief Minister Arvind Kejriwal tweeted, “there is some sense of satisfaction after the issuance of death warrant against the convicts in the Nirbhaya case.
 It took seven year.
 This system will have to change.
 Such a system must be put in place which ensures that rapist are hanged within six months”.

 The National Commission for Women (NCW) said the verdict would act as deterrent to crime against women.

 While no sane mind will like to leave the perpetrators of such heinous crime unpunished, the question remains – is death penalty the best way to punish, and deter future occurrences of such a crime.
 In this context, this Topic is likely to be a Hot GD Topic for MBA entrance this year.
 Let’s understand this topic in detail.

 In recent years, the rising crime rate, particularly violent crimes against women has made the criminal sentencing by the courts a subject of concern.
 According to the former Chief Justice of India, Justice Dattu “The sentencing policy adopted by the Courts, in such cases, ought to have a stricter yardstick so as to act as a deterrent.
 There are a shockingly large number of cases where the sentence of punishment awarded to the accused is not in proportion to the gravity and magnitude of the offence thereby encouraging the criminal and in the ultimate making justice suffer by weakening the system’s credibility.”

-A group from National Commission for Women also requested capital punishment for those who indulge in severe crimes against women.
-A few ideological groups and media stations have also praised the decision of Capital punishment for perpetrators of crime against women.
+A group from National Commission for Women also requested Capital Punishment for those who indulge in severe crimes against women.

 Rising Crime Rate Against Women